likeon/geometa/docs/self-hosting.md

   - operator and ui

 **Setup tailscale**
-There is official operator for k8s that makes it easy to access services and definitely need it, but there is also talos tailsclae plugin which I know nothing about.
+There is official operator for k8s that makes it easy to access services and we definitely need it, but there is also talos tailsclae plugin which I know nothing about.
 I assume it is to access the nodes themselves via VPN - if so it is also must have.
 Current talos config simply whitelists an IP: idk how it is for you, but I don't have a fixed IP from my internet provider.